LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 message to a byte array.
 To deserialize the message, we call `Person.parseFrom(data)`.

-# PROJECTS EXPLENATION
+# PROJECT EXPLANATION

-Both project will have the same functionality, but they will use different serialization formats.
-The first project will use JSON for serialization, and the second project will use protobuf.
+This project has  two microservices, both project will have the same functionality, but they will use different serialization formats.
+The first microservice will use JSON for serialization, and the second project will use protobuf.
 In both are implemented a simple REST API that allows you to create, read, and delete `Product`.
-We can check the performance of both projects, using jmeter to send requests, and see how protobuf compares to JSON in terms of speed and size.
+We can check the performance of microservices, using jmeter to send requests, and see how protobuf compares to JSON in terms of speed and size.

-# PERFORMANCE TEST
+## PERFORMANCES TEST

-Both projects will be tested using JMeter to send requests to the API and measure the performance of the API.
-We will measure the response time and throughput of the API for both projects.
-We will also measure the size of the response data for both projects.
+The microservices will be tested using JMeter to send requests to the API and measure the performance of the API.
+We will measure the response time, the throughput and the size of the response data of the API for both microservices.

-The plugin used to use jmter is:
+The plugin used to implement jmter is:

 ```pom.xml
 <plugin>